628-module2-group9/628-group6/README.md

 This folder contains mainly the figures/images/tables produced in our analysis.

 ## data
-BodyFat.csv is the original 252 records of clinical measurements include age, weight, height, bmi, and various body circumference measurements etc. In particular, the variables listed below (from left to right in the data set) are:
+**BodyFat.csv is the original 252 records of clinical measurements including age, weight, height, bmi, and various body circumference measurements etc: **

 Percent body fat from Siri's (1956) equation